EDUCATION RESOURCE CENTER

 Every year, the Education Resource Center makes a substantial impact in the lives of the people it sees.
 Last year the program:

-Assisted 106 job seekers in finding sustainable employment
+Assisted 82 job seekers in finding employment through Workforce Development. services.

 The Education Resource Center is supported by: